gernest/frieren/README.md

       exporters: [otlp]
 ```

-- Familiar API: query metrics with prometheus api, logs with loki api and traces with tempo api
+- **Familiar API**: query metrics with prometheus api, logs with loki api and traces with tempo api
-- Crazy fast: We use compressed roaring bitmaps for extremely fast queries.
+- **Crazy fast**: We use compressed roaring bitmaps for extremely fast queries.
-- Realtime:  If the sample is accepted it is ready to be queried right away.
+- **Realtime**:  If the sample is accepted it is ready to be queried right away.
-- Unlimited cardinality.
+- **Unlimited cardinality**: We index attributes efficiently
-- Efficient: numeric data is stored in 2d compressed roaring bitmaps.
+- **Efficient**: numeric data is stored in 2d compressed roaring bitmaps.
 Blobs are stored
  in content addressable store.

 # Prometheus